SAMP: A Model Inference Toolkit of Post-Training Quantization for Text Processing via Self-Adaptive Mixed-Precision: Related Work

 \subsection{Quantization in Neural Networks}

 Quantizing neural networks dates back to the 1990s \citep{balzer1991weight, marchesi1993fast}.
 In the early days, the main reason to quantize models is to make it easier for digital hardware implementation \citep{tang1993multilayer}.
 Recently, the research of quantizing neural networks has revived due to the success of deep learning \citep{guo2018survey}.
-A slew of new quantization methods have been proposed, which are divided into two categories, post-training quantization (PTQ) and quantization-aware training (QAT), according to whether the quantization procedure is related to model training. \textbf{PTQ} requires no re-training and is thus a lightweight push-button approach to quantization, only calibration needed.
-And in most cases, PTQ is sufficient for achieving 8-bit quantization with close to floating-point accuracy \citep{nagel2021white}. \textbf{QAT} requires fine-tuning and access to labeled training data but enables lower bit quantization with competitive results \citep{jacob2018quantization}.
-However, this method is difficult to popularize in the industry, especially for the existing models, which need to be retrained, and the process is long.
-FasterTransformer and our SAMP both implemented using PTQ.
+A slew of new quantization methods have been proposed, which are divided into two categories, post-training quantization (PTQ) and quantization-aware training (QAT), according to whether the quantization procedure is related to model training.
+PTQ requires no re-training and is thus a lightweight push-button approach to quantization, only calibration needed.
+QAT requires fine-tuning and access to labeled training data but enables lower bit quantization with competitive results \citep{jacob2018quantization}.
+However, this method is difficult to popularize in the industry, especially for many existing models that need to be retrained, and the training process is also very long.
+Both FasterTransformer and our SAMP use PTQ to achieve fixed-point quantization acceleration.